-Mafroukeh is so versatile, you can make it in a round pan, a square pan, or even in individual cups.
-It might be simple, but you'll definitely be adding it to your list of favorites.
+This pistachio mafroukeh recipe is versatile- you can make it in a round pan, a square pan, or even in individual cups.

 Ingredient Notes

-- Pistachios: You'll need shelled raw pistachios for this recipe.
-Some people like to peel them, which you can do by soaking them in hot water for a few minutes then rubbing off the skin.
+- Pistachios: Use raw pistachios for this recipe.
+Some people like to peel them, which you can do by soaking them in hot water for a few minutes and then rubbing off the skin.
 But I find that it doesn't really make a difference if you peel them or not.

 - Semolina: Use coarse semolina.
-Fine semolina absorbs liquid differently so you won't get the right texture, and you'll end up with a soupy mess.
+Fine semolina flour absorbs liquid differently, so you won't get the right texture, and you'll end up with a soupy mess.

 - Ghee or Butter: I personally like the flavor ghee gives this dessert, but butter works perfectly fine.